YevhenVieskov/jenkins/README.md

     DURATION and VIRTUAL_USER: Check the definition of duration and VUs in the official k6 documentation [23b].

     ![build parameters](img/image2020-12-28_17-6-1.png)

+   Kubernetes cloud settings you can see on the next screenshots.

 Custom ***Dockerfile*** for K6 with Prometheus extension [27b], [28b], [29b].